waynethewizard/community/README.md

 ### Config
 You will need access to AWS, Reddit's PRAW API, and the YouTube API to get started with this repository.

+## Data model and statistics
+The following image shows the working data model for Reddit (Articles, Comments, and Top Comments) and Youtube (Youtube General) tables.

+After running the Reddit lambda pipeline over two days and executing the YouTube command line argument for "gaming" one time.

 ## Data sources
 The following data sources are currently being supported:
 * Reddit